 Airborne forces will be dependent on air despatch to deliver anything not carried until a landing site is available.

-Airdropping of supplies will be conducted in a number of scenarios.
+Airdropping of supplies will be conducted in several scenarios.

 Personnel and small equipment bundles can use the aircraft side doors but the majority of bulk stores in an airborne operation use a technique called Container Delivery System (CDS).